royalapplications/docs/src/r2022/royalts/reference/connections/web-page-chrome.md

 #### Allow Clipboard Access
 If enabled, the Clipboard can be accessed using JavaScript.

+#### Allow Zooming
+If enabled, the zoom factor can be changed in the browser.

 #### Allow Close Window
+If enabled, images are automatically loaded.

+#### Load Images
 If enabled, images are automatically loaded.

 ### Proxy